 Wednesday 8.15 - 9.00 staff development.

-Students who wish to buy their lunch or have a snack may do so through the school cafeteria which is located behind C Block.
-The cafeteria is open each interval and lunch time.
+Students who wish to buy their lunch or have a snack may do so through the school canteen which is located behind C Block.
+The canteen is open each interval and lunch time.
 The food is designed to be healthy as well as nutritious.

 Bayfield High School places a high expectation on students planning for the future.
 All students in the Junior School are encouraged to set learning goals.